 Uploading a File Using File Manager

-To add a file – for example, a word document you want people to be able to download, or an image you want to use on your site – you’ll first need to click on the folder you want to upload to.
+To add a file – for example, a word document you want people to be able to download, or an image you want to use on your site – you’ll first need to click on the folder where you want to upload to.

-For example, in the image below, I’ve selected “cache”.
+For example, in the image below, I’ve selected “cache”:

 Then, click on the “Upload” tab as shown below:

-From there, you’ll be asked to drag and drop the file you want to upload, or simply select the file.
+You’ll be asked to drag and drop the file you want to upload, or simply select the file.